 Within 15 minutes of the kickoff of “Refreshingly Road Trippin’ with Lipton,” a collaborative event between the City of Pontiac and the eponymous tea company taking place in the parking lot of the Route 66 Association Hall of Fame & Museum, a storm cloud plotted a course over town and lingered for about half an hour.
 But even the wrath of nature could not stop the well-oiled machinery of a jointly-coordinated public and private affair celebrating Sunday's National Ice Tea Day.

-With the primary downtown artery of Main Street cordoned off south of Howard, with the back entrance of Mill Street Bar mostly curtained from view and with the large mural featuring a World War II pilot drinking a Coke deftly stickered over (with the blessing of the artist) to imply he was drinking Pepsi, Lipton’s parent company, all things were finally, meticulously organized ahead of the event’s 10:30 a.m. start Friday morning.
+With the primary downtown artery of Main Street cordoned off south of Howard, with the back entrance of Mill Street Bar safely curtained from view and with the large mural featuring a World War II pilot drinking a Coke deftly stickered over to imply he was drinking Pepsi, Lipton's parent company, all things were finally, meticulously organized ahead of the event's 10:30 a.m. start Friday morning.

-After paying homage to Trip-Advisor, Instagram and Bernardi’s, she introduced Russell, the “one person in particular who embodies the spirit of Pontiac and Route 66.”
+After mentioning paying homage to TripAdvisor, Instagram and Bernardi's, she introduced Russell, the “one person in particular who embodies the spirit of Pontiac and Route 66.”